tdwg/bdq/tg2/_review/docs/terms/bdqcore/qrg_index_by_usecase.md

 ### bdq:Spatial-Temporal_Patterns
-Research uses forming a bdqffdq:UseCase for biodiversity occurrence data 1) where the Information Elements concern what organism occurred where and when and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results.
+Research uses forming a bdqffdq:UseCase for biodiversity Occurrence data 1) where the Information Elements concern what organism occurred where and when and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results.
 Biodiversity Information Science and Standards 4: e50889, suppl.
 2. https://doi.org/10.3897/biss.4.50889.suppl2).

 - [VALIDATION_BASISOFRECORD_NOTEMPTY](index.md#VALIDATION_BASISOFRECORD_NOTEMPTY)
 - [VALIDATION_BASISOFRECORD_STANDARD](index.md#VALIDATION_BASISOFRECORD_STANDARD)